portworx/px-docs/cloud/backups.md

 keywords: cloud, backup, restore, snapshot, DR
 sidebar: home_sidebar
 redirect_from: "/cloudsnaps.html"
-meta-description: "Portworx can be used as a backup and recovery solution for container data volumes on AWS, Azure and Google Cloud.
-Find out how today!"
+meta-description: "Find out how PX volumes can be backed up to different cloud provider’s object storage.
+Learn about multi-cloud backups and recovery of PX volumes."
 ---

 * TOC